ChrisSchulze/portfolio/portfolio/works/carglass.md

 ---
 ### Issue

-<p class="einleser">Having a broken window is stressful.
-We should at least make it's repair easy, fast and delightful.
-That's why we teamed up with Carglass to reinvent their booking service.
-In a years work we defined product scope, designed and developed prototypes and did extensive user testing.
-All together in an agile scrum team.</p>
+<p class="einleser">A broken window is annoying.
+At least it's repair should be easy, fast and delightful.
+We teamed up with Carglass to reinvent their booking service.
+We defined product scope, designed and developed prototypes and did extensive user testing.
+All together in an agile scrum team..</p>

 <SingleProjectHeader
 :services="$page.frontmatter.services"
 :year="$page.frontmatter.year.toString()"
 :categories="$page.frontmatter.categories"
 />

 ### Approach